onzfonz/comp227/src/content/0/en/part0c.md

 Now what we will do is:

-1. Take the GitHub repo that we generated from classroom
+1. Take the GitHub repo that we generated from GitHub classroom
 2. Copy the link for it
 3. Switch to WebStorm and select ***Get From VCS***, using the copied URL from GitHub.
 4. After clicking OK, select ***Use Token*** from the authentication options
 5. Switch back to the token page that we just generated and copy that token
-6. Paste that token back in WebStorm
+6. Paste that token back into WebStorm
 7. Trust and open the project.

 Following all of these steps would result in the project opening up, with it opening up the *README.md* file.